I hold my degree in pharmacy, as well as a background, and training in the use of supplements.

 Top Supplemental Recommendations for Chronic Skin Conditions include the following:

 Probiotics 1 pearl per day.
-Most recommended is acidophulis pearls, by enzymatic therapy.
-They remain intact until they are in your intestines, thereby replinishing good bacteria where you need it.
+Most recommended is acidophilus pearls, by enzymatic therapy.
+They remain intact until they are in your intestines, thereby replenishing good bacteria where you need it.

-Vitamin D3 up to 1000mg daily.
+Vitamin D3 up to 1000 IU daily.
 The less sunlight you receive the more you need.
 We require 15-20 minutes a day of sunlight, for good health.
 Sunshine is converted into D3, when it hits our skin.
-If you live in the north, or are older, as we age the ability to convert does decline, you are deficient.
+If you live in the north, or are older, as we age the ability to convert does decline, you may be deficient.
 D3 aides in healing tissues, and is a vital hormone for skin health.
-The deficeincy of this supplement has been linked to many auto immune diseases.
+The deficiency of this supplement has been linked to many auto immune diseases.
 Psoriasis, is one of those conditions.
+D3 calms, and stabilizes the immune system, thereby lessening the response.
+Can be taken orally, or applied topically.

 Other Recommendations Include: